 Registration has to be done in neptun according to the Study and Examination Policy.
-Registration is open until 6.00 on the day of the examination.
-You may deregister from the examination before midnight on the preceding day.
+Registration closes 24/23 hours before the actual examination time.

 Absences - no-show at the semifinal examination reduces the remaining examination possibilities and Students will have to pay a missed examination fee via neptun.